Plumsail/forms-docs/SharePoint/how-to/data-table-cases.rst

 .. image:: ../images/how-to/data-table-cases/how-to-data-table-cases-name.png
    :alt: Name of the Data Table

-Another thing to be aware of is that you shouldn't simply place JavaScript inside the editor on its own, it must be executed inside **fd** events like **rendered()** or **beforeSave()** in order to actually access the fields or controls that you target.
+.. important::  These events, methods and properties shouldn't be used on their own, they must be executed inside events
+                like **spRendered()** or **spBeforeSave()** in order to actually access the fields or controls that you target.

-If you just add these scripts on their own or inside wrong event in JavaScript editor, they will not have access to the specified fields, or will execute at the wrong time.
+                If you just add these scripts on their own or inside wrong event in JavaScript editor, they will not have access to the specified controls, or will execute at the wrong time.
                 Read more about different events in :doc:`Manager section </javascript/manager>`.

 For more information on working with Data Table control specifically, please, refer to the :ref:`Data Table section of our JS documentation<js-datatable>`.